 V. Tradition

-Introduction: An Handmaid’s Tale
+Introduction: A Handmaid’s Tale

 Between critique and theology

 It is hard to imagine a concept more significant to modern Western thought than that of “critique.”
 Thus, Foucault, for example, argued that

 …a certain manner of thinking, of speaking, likewise of acting, and a certain relation to what exists, to what one knows, to what one does, as well as a relation to society, to culture, to others, and all this one might name ‘the critical attitude.